Sewing machine feet showdown: roller foot vs. teflon foot

 A little practice with topstitching is also going to help you get nice clean straight lines.
 Topstitching can be nerve-wracking on leather, so any work you put towards building your confidence here will pay off.

-How to keep leather stitches from skipping when you’re sewing with leather
+How to keep stitches from skipping when you’re sewing with leather

 Skipping stitches is one of the most frustrating things you’ll deal with when you’re sewing leather.